GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Conclusion

 \section{Conclusion}

 In this paper, we have proposed \approach, a novel and generic code embedding approach that captures both syntactic and semantic program features.
 We have evaluated it in comparison to the state-of-the-art generic code embedding approaches, as well as specialised, task-specific learning based applications.
-Using 11 baselines and three (3) major downstream SE tasks, we show that \approach is stable and effectively applicable to several downstream SE tasks, e.g., code clone detection and solution classification.
-Moreover, we show that it indeed embeds both lexical and dependency features, and we demonstrate the importance of embedding both features to solve downstream SE tasks.
+Using \recheck{seven (7) baselines and four (4) major downstream SE tasks}, we show that \approach is stable and effectively applicable to several downstream SE tasks, e.g., patch classification and solution classification.
+Moreover, we show that it indeed captures both lexical and dependency features, and we demonstrate the importance of generically embedding both features to solve downstream SE tasks.
+We also provide our experimental code for replication and reuse: